 Specify who can act as service accounts.
 Users who are Service Account Users for a service account can indirectly access all the resources the service account has access to.
 Therefore, be cautious when granting the serviceAccountUser role to a user.

 Grant the service account only the minimum set of permissions required to achieve their goal.
-Learn about Granting roles to a service account for specific resources.
+Learn about granting roles to all types of members, including service accounts.

 Create service accounts for each service with only the permissions required for that service.